 What is a good management fee for digital advertising?

 The answer will vary from company to company and agency to agency.
-From our experience a competitive pay per click (PPC) management fee is between 15%-20%.
+From our experience, a competitive pay per click (PPC) management fee is between 15%-20%.
 We’ve personally never seen an automated platform convert higher than a skilled AdWords campaign manager.
 Thus, we recommend some skepticism if asked to pay a 35% or higher management fee for a fancy automated platform.
 Display advertising is a little bit different.
-First, you need to verify you’re paying cost.
+First, you need to verify you’re paying the cost.
 We’ve calculated the average CPM for all our display campaigns and cost was $0.79 CPM and most of these campaigns are based on view-able cost per thousand (vCPM) or cost per click (CPC).
 Thus, be wary if your media company is pitching $5+ CPM display campaigns.

 In this post, we covered the primary digital advertising management fees.
 If you’ve experienced something different or have a question about your current situation please reply below.